 The business affairs of Matador are managed under the direction of the Board in accordance with the Texas Business Organizations Code, the Company's Amended and Restated Certificate of Formation and its Amended and Restated Bylaws, each as amended to date.
 The Board has adopted Corporate Governance Guidelines, which are reviewed annually by the Corporate Governance Committee of the Board.
 The Company has a Code of Ethics and Business Conduct for Officers, Directors and Employees ("Code of Ethics"), which is applicable to all officers, directors and employees of the Company.
-The Company intends to post any amendments to, and may post any waivers of, its Code of Ethics on the Company's website to the extent applicable to an executive officer or a director of the Company.
-The Corporate Governance Guidelines and the Code of Ethics are available on the Company's website at www.matadorresources.com under the heading "Investors - Corporate Governance."
+The Company intends to post any amendments to, and may post any waivers of, its Code of Ethics are available on the Company's website at www.matadorresources.com under the heading "Investors - Corporate Governance."